Archmonger/ServeStatic/docs/src/django-settings.md

 !!!
 Note

-    The `ServeStaticMiddleware` class takes all the same configuration options as the `ServeStatic` base class, but rather than accepting keyword arguments to its constructor it uses Django settings.
+    The `ServeStaticMiddleware` class can take the same configuration options as the `ServeStatic` base class, but rather than accepting keyword arguments to its constructor it uses Django settings.
 The setting names are just the keyword arguments upper-cased with a `SERVESTATIC_` prefix.

 ---